-At the helm you will find an accessory switch panel.
-Not all boats are equipped with the same accessories.
-Consult your dealer for specific information or questions on the accessories included on your boat.
+An accessory switch panel is installed the helm.
+All boats are not equipped with the same accessories.
+Consult your dealer for information or questions regarding the accessories included on your boat.

 BILGE PUMP

 This two-way switch serves as an overriding manual switch in the event of failure of the automatic switch in the bilge.